BCC Communication Pathway

 Spring Meeting and Baptism

 Spring all-church leadership meeting.
 Baptism Sunday with baton pass stories named publicly.
-Congregation member stories shared across communication channels.

 Q3 · Jul–Sep